robjg/oddjob/README.txt

 Changes in 1.3.0
 ----------------
+- The Date Type now supports the use of shortcuts for NOW, TODAY, TOMORROW and YESTERDAY.
+- The Timer job now supports setting the nextDue property to reschedule a job.
+Setting the reschedule property has been improved and documented.
+- A serializable wrapper around ImageIcon has been added to Iconic to solve serialization problems between different versions of Java 1.6 on client and server.
 - Added a Database Dialect to SQLJob.
 This allows result processing to be tailored for different databases if required.
 - Add SQL tests for Oracle.
 Add a database dialect based on column type